zzzddd/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document object model big part of the window

 2. What is an event?

+it is an action applied to selected objects

 3. What is an event listener?

+it is th an event function which listens the event like listing for click,keydown...

 4. Why would we convert a NodeList into an Array?

+to perform all methode used for an arrey like map,filter,..

 5. What is a component?

+it is a function which ca be used anywhere multiple times...

 ### Git Set up